Turkey Gravy From Drippings

 - Roux gravies thicken as they cool, check the consistency before serving to make sure you don’t need a touch of water before sending it to the table!

 Lastly, the seasonings.
 The best way to season gravy is by using drippings from the dish you’ll be serving it over, but that isn’t always possible.
+If there are lots of drippings and liquids, put them into a fat separator to not have too much fat in the mix.
+Some will be drier and you can just spoon the bits off the bottom of the roasting pan.

 You can even add fresh herbs and spices to your gravy using drippings to intensify fresh, earthy flavors.
 Add them, allow them to simmer and then fish them out before serving.

-You can even make an herb bouquet to keep them all together and make removing them easier.
+Make an herb bouquet to keep them all together and make removing them easier.
 Ball your desired spices and herbs in a piece of cheesecloth.

 Tie it at the top with cooking twine and add the whole thing to your gravy to seasoning.
 Pull it out when you feel it has reached the desired level of flavor!